Sri Lanka Light Infantry: History

-The regiment also took part in the United Nations Stabilization Mission in Haiti in 2003.
+The regiment took part in the United Nations Stabilization Mission in Haiti in 2003.

+Cadet Battalion

+In 1881 a cadet platoon was formed at Royal College, Colombo attached to the CLI.
+This eventually expanded to became the Cadet Battalion, Ceylon Light Infantry under the Ceylon Defence Force.
+Later this unit became the Ceylon Cadet Corps, now known as the National Cadet Corps.

-Regimental colours
+Regimental Colours

-The regimental colours were awarded in 1921 and on 22 March 1922 the Ceylon Light Infantry was awarded with the King's and the Regimental Colours.
-When the regular 1st Battalion was formed in 1949, HM Queen Elizabeth II presented the new colours to the battalion.
-The Queens and Regimental Colours were presented to the 1st Battalion on 21 April 1954.
-With the declaration of the Republic of Sri Lanka, the colours were laid to rest within the regimental museum on 29 June 1974.
-On 10 October 1978, H.E.
+The regimental colours were awarded to the regiment in 1921 and on 22 March 1922 Ceylon Light Infantry was awarded with the King's and the Regimental Colours.
+The Queen's and Regimentals Colours were presented to the 1st battalion on 21 April 1954 by HM Queen Elizabeth II.
+With the declaration of the Republic of Sri Lanka were land to rest within the regimental museum on 29 June 1974.

+On 10 October 1978 H.E.
 President J.R.
-Jayawardena awarded President's and Regimental Colours to both the 1st and 2nd Battalions.
+Jayawardena awarded the President's and Regimental Colours to the 1st Bn SLLI and 2nd Vol Bn SLLI.